milvus-io/milvus-docs/site/en/adminGuide/tls.md

 The following nine files will be created: `ca.key`, `ca.pem`, `ca.srl`, `server.key`, `server.pem`, `server.csr`, `client.key`, `client.pem`, `client.csr`.

-### Get the detail of certificate files
+### Modify the detail of certificate files (optional)

+After generating the certificate, you can modify the detail of the certificate files according to your own need.

 The implementation of SSL or TSL mutual authentication involves a client, a server, and a certificate authority (CA).
 A CA is used to ensure that the certificate between a client and a server is legal.

-You can run `man openssl` or see [the openssl manual page](https://www.openssl.org/docs/) for more information about using the OpenSSL command.
+Run `man openssl` or see [the openssl manual page](https://www.openssl.org/docs/) for more information about using the OpenSSL command.

 1. Generate an RSA private key for the ca.